Rite of Christian Initiation

-Begin attending Sunday morning precatechumenate sessions beginning in the fall of 2017, at 9:30 am, in Las Mercedes.
+Begin attending Sunday morning precatechumenate sessions beginning in the early fall.
 During this time, the discussion centers around how God communicates with us in the Scriptures, what changes need to be made in our lives to respond to God’s inspiration, and what Baptism in the Church means.
 These sessions provide time to ask questions about the Catholic faith.
 There is never any pressure to become Catholic.

 Phase 2 - Catechumenate

 Attend 9:30 am Mass on Sunday mornings, followed by doctrinal sessions to develop a deepening awareness of the responsibilities of Baptism as lived out in the Catholic community.
 It is a time of nurturing, growth in faith, and conversion through Catholic beliefs and doctrine.
 This phase will introduce the uniquely Catholic ways of approaching the Word of God and of Catholic teaching accommodated to the liturgical year.